python-poetry/poetry/docs/configuration.md

 poetry config virtualenvs.create false --local
 ```

+Your local configuration of Poetry application is stored in `poetry.toml` file,
+which is separate from `pyproject.toml`.
+You should not check-in this file into your repository.

 ## Listing the current configuration

 To list the current configuration you can use the `--list` option